Unifying ESG Data

 Cross-Dataset Color Coding

-• Standardized colors for benchmarks, deficits, and “other” financial metrics
+• Standard platform colors for benchmarks, deficits, and general financial metrics to maintain consistency with the rest of the platform.

 ESG Scoring